purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 the body of that function blank would result in an error.

 In the second part of the program, we've told the program what to do if it is executed.
-This piece gets called when we tell ROS to launch the node.
+The variable `__name__` is set to `__main__` if this file is the main one being executed.
+If this file is included in another through `import`, then the following statements do not get run.
+We will call this the "`__main__` check" moving forward.
+This is the first part of the program that will be executing commands once ROS starts the node.
 In this case, it is creating an instance of our `SnakeHeadingController` class and doing nothing else.

 If you'd like, you can run this piece of code from your terminal with the
 command:
 ```bash
 ./snake_heading_controller
 ```
-(this command works because of the shebang :) )
+> this command works because of the shebang :)

 A keen observer will notice that nothing happened, and our program ended immediately.
 This is because our code doesn't do anything yet.
 We call the